10-zin/cpp-micrograd/c-micrograd/README.md

 ## Getting started

 `engine.h`
 This header file serves as the backbone of the C-micrograd library.
-It encapsulates a suite of primary operations, each equipped with both forward and backward implementations.
+It encapsulates a suite of primary operations like add, sub, div, mul, each equipped with both forward and backward implementations.
 Central to this module are the topo_sort and backward functions, which together constitute the crux of the backpropagation mechanism, empowering the library's automatic differentiation capabilities.

 `mlp.h`
 The mlp.h header is where the fundamental elements of a multilayer perceptron (MLP) reside.
 It provides a hierarchical structure, starting from individual neurons, building up to neural layers, and culminating in the full-fledged MLP.
 Each level in this hierarchy offers a deeper abstraction, allowing for the seamless assembly of complex neural architectures.